Biscuit

 A biscuit is a flour-based baked food item.
 Biscuits are typically hard, flat, and unleavened.
 They are usually sweet and may be made with sugar, chocolate, icing, jam, ginger, or cinnamon.
-Savoury biscuits are called crackers.
+Savoury biscuits are called crackers or biscuits for cheese.

 Types of biscuit include biscotti, sandwich biscuits (such as custard creams), digestive biscuits, ginger biscuits, shortbread biscuits, chocolate chip cookies, Anzac biscuits, and speculaas.

 The term "biscuit" is used in many English-speaking countries.
-In the United States and parts of Canada, sweet biscuits are nearly always called "cookies" and savoury biscuits are called "crackers".
+In the United States and parts of Canada, sweet biscuits are nearly always called "cookies" while flat savoury biscuits are called "crackers" and the term "biscuit" used to refer to a type of quick bread.

 Name

 North American biscuit (left) and British biscuits of the bourbon variety (right).
 The North American biscuit is soft and flaky like a scone, whereas the British biscuits are smaller, drier, sweeter, and crunchy like cookies.

-Small, hard, flour-based baked products are known in many English speaking countries as biscuits.
-In the United States and sometimes Canada, this word refers to a quick bread that is like a scone, but with a fluffier texture (see biscuit (bread)), and what are known in many English speaking countries are called either a cookie or cracker.
+Small, hard, flour-based baked products are known in many English-speaking countries as biscuits.
+In the United States and sometimes Canada, this word refers to a quick bread that is like a scone, but with a fluffier texture (see biscuit (bread)), and what are known as biscuits in other English-speaking countries are called either a cookie or a cracker.
 Canadians sometimes distinguish the quick bread with the name "tea biscuit".
 In the United Kingdom, the Isle of Man and Ireland, cookie refers to a single type of biscuit: the sweeter baked dough typically containing chocolate chips or raisins.
 In Scotland, cookie is also used to refer to some specific types of biscuits or breads.
 Historically in the United Kingdom, quick breads were known as biscuits.
 This practice has ended in England, although it has remained in Scotland and Guernsey.